Ataléia

 Ataléia is a municipality located in the northeast of Minas Gerais in Brazil.
-Its population as of 2020 was estimated to be 12,678 people living in a total area of 1,838.384 km².
-The city belongs to the mesoregion of Vale do Mucuri and to the microregion of Teófilo Otoni.
+Its population as of 2020 was estimated to be 12,678 people living in a total area of 1,838.384 km2.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1943.

+Geography

 Ataléia is located at an elevation of 240 meters, 70 km. east of Teófilo Otoni and a short distance from the boundary with the state of Espírito Santo.
 The distance to the state capital, Belo Horizonte, is 516 km.
 Neighboring municipalities are: Teófilo Otoni, Carlos Chagas, the state of Espírito Santo, Frei Gaspar and Ouro Verde de Minas.